mempool/electrs-mockserver/README.md

 # electrs-mockserver
-A simple mock server that emulated electrs responses for the mempool project
+A simple mock server that emulated electrs responses for the mempool project backend

 ## Install